hydroper/ts4air/docs/typescript-introduction.md

 minimalFormat('$$', {})
 ```

+## Final classes

+TypeScript doesn't have final classes.
+You might run into issues if you extend an ActionScript class that is marked final.
+If necessary this tool will report an error for such cases, but I guess there are few final classes (e.g. `Number`).

 ## NPM

 Not all packages from the NPM ecosystem may be reused because of some features, including: